shinokada/svelte-lib-helpers/README.md

 - Limitation

-This lib is not able to handle types with vertical format.
-Please set a larger `printWidth` in `.prettierrc` file:
+This lib is not able to handle types with long line.
+Please set a larger `printWidth` in `.prettierrc` file and format your code:

 ```
 "printWidth": 150,